Documentation

 --dry-runoff

 --dry-run plans and prints the keys without any PutObject, but still advances tabbify.lock — versions are monotonic, so don't run it in a loop.
-A real push uploads via the default AWS credential chain and needs s3:PutObject on tabbify-apps/apps/*.
+A real push uploads via the default AWS credential chain and needs s3:PutObject on the target bucket.

 Which manifest push reads

-Migration is in flight. push prefers <app-dir>/tabbify.toml; if it's absent it falls back to the legacy manifest.toml and synthesizes a unified manifest from it (runtime.type = "wasm-http"build.kind = wasm, otherwise docker).
-When a tabbify.toml is present, push materializes a derived manifest.toml so the upload layer carries the correct runtime and lifecycle.
+push prefers <app-dir>/tabbify.toml; if it's absent it falls back to the legacy manifest.toml and synthesizes a unified manifest from it.
+Either way the runtime resolves to Firecracker-from-OCI-image — there is a single runtime, so any legacy runtime.type in the file is ignored.
+When a tabbify.toml is present, push materializes a derived manifest.toml so the upload layer carries the correct lifecycle.
 Field-by-field detail is in the tabbify.toml manifest.

 self-update